DataTools4Heart/DP-Clinical-ICL/README.md

 1. Enter your PhysioNet username and password
 2. Click the "Download Dataset" button
 3. Wait for the download to complete (about 8GB of data)
-   - This might take 30-60 minutes depending on your internet speed
+   - This might take from some minutes to some hours depending on your internet speed
    - The app will show download progress
    - It's safe to leave this running in the background

+> If you've already downloaded the dataset in a previous session, you can skip this step.

 ### Step 3: Data Extraction